MJ (album)

-MJ (Original Broadway Cast Recording) is the cast album to the 2021 musical MJ.
-The musical tells the story of American singer, songwriter, and dancer Michael Jackson with book written by Lynn Nottage.
-The music and lyrics are mostly by Michael Jackson.
-The recording stars Myles Frost, Ayana George, Christian Wilson, Tavon Olds-Sample, Antoine L. Smith, Apollo Levine, Quentin Earl Darrington, Whitney Bashor, Trey Campbell, Lamont Walker II.
-It also features Raymond Baynard and Zelig Williams.
+MJ (Original Broadway Cast Recording) is the cast album for the 2021 musical MJ, based on the life and music of the American singer Michael Jackson.
+The recording features Myles Frost, Ayana George, Christian Wilson, Tavon Olds-Sample, Antoine L. Smith, Apollo Levine, Quentin Earl Darrington, Whitney Bashor, Trey Campbell, Lamont Walker II, Raymond Baynard and Zelig Williams.

-Recording for the original Broadway cast album took place on February 7 and 8, 2022.
-The original Broadway cast recording was released on July 15, 2022.
+Recording took place on February 7 and 8, 2022.
+It was released on July 15, 2022.
 A snippet of Billie Jean was shared on May 19 by The New York Times in anticipation of the album.
 The album was nominated for a Grammy Award for Best Musical Theater Album, losing to Into the Woods.